Literary Analysis & Composition II

 Course Description

-This course challenges students to improve their written and oral communication skills, while strengthening their ability to understand and analyze literature in a variety of genres.
-The course guides students in the close reading and critical analysis of classic works of literature.
-Using the IEW writing curriculum, students will broaden their composition skills by examining model essays in various genres by student and published writers.
-Through in-depth planning, organizing, drafting, revising, proofreading, and feedback, they hone their writing skills.
-Students will also build on their grammar, usage, and mechanics skills with in-depth study of sentence analysis and structure, agreement, and punctuation utilizing the IEW Fix-It Grammar program.
+exploring the context of the author’s life and work through additional reading and writing.
+This offers an opportunity to practice writing in a number of different formats, as well as the opportunity to grow thoroughly familiar with some of the greatest writers and literary works of all time.
+The literature will be studied in its historic, literary, and artistic contexts to help students learn to think and write analytically.
+Using the IEW writing curriculum, students will broaden their composition skills by examining model essays by students and published writers in various genres.
+Through in-depth planning, organizing, drafting, revising, proofreading, and feedback while also building on their grammar, usage, and mechanics skills with in-depth study of sentence analysis and structure, agreement, and punctuation utilizing the IEW Fix It Grammar program.
 This intensive grammar program is excellent in preparing students for the ACT/SAT exam.
-Vocabulary and Greek & Latin Roots will also be incorporated into the weekly studies.

 IMPORTANT: All high school English classes have a rotating curriculum.
 The curriculum is incremental and builds upon the previous year.
 This enables students to fulfill all their English graduation requirements.